 We are one of the leaders in using kidney biopsy as a personally tailored tissue-sparing tool in treatment planning, and use sequential planning based on the biopsy to determine the best course of action for each patient’s unique medical circumstances.
 Surgical options range from open, to minimally invasive laparoscopic and robotic techniques.

 The majority of kidney tumors are found incidentally when an imaging study, such as CT scan, MRI or ultrasound, is performed for an unrelated reason.
 There are a number of known risk factors for the development of kidney cancer, including cigarette smoking and, less commonly, hereditary conditions.

-To make an appointment, please call 734-647-8903.
+To get the appointment process started, please call 734-647-8903; or use our appointment request form.
 If you would like to refer a patient, please contact our M-Line service: 800-962-3555.
-For more information, visit our Make an Appointment web page.
+For more information, visit our Appointments web page.

 Still have questions?

 The nurses at Cancer AnswerLine™ have answers.
 Call 1-800-865-1125 and you'll get a personal response from one of our registered nurses, who have years of experience in caring for people with cancer.